-All new enquiries will be directed to the appropriate Team Leader, or if the Team Leader is not available to another senior member of the department.
-The Team Leader will ascertain the nature and scope of the enquiry and the identity of any other party.
+All new enquiries, especially any unusual and non-routine enquires should be discussed with the team leader or a senior member of the team.
+The lawyer considering taking on the instruction will ascertain the nature and scope of the enquiry and the identity of any other party.
 Any verbal estimate will be recorded in writing and where appropriate confirmed via email.

-The Team Leader will allocate the matter to a fee earner with the appropriate level of experience and capacity.
-Instructions must be declined unless the Team Leader is confident that the firm is able to provide the highest level of client service.
+The senior team member will allocate work to a lawyer with the appropriate level of experience and capacity.
+Instructions must be declined if the firm is unable to provide the highest level of client service.

-No specific advice is to be given until a conflict search has been conducted, a retainer letter issued and ID/KYC completed.
+No specific advice is to be given until a conflict search has been conducted, a retainer letter issued and ID/KYC/sanctions checks completed.

-The retainer letter must be sent out in the department's agreed form.
+The retainer letter must be sent out in the team's agreed form.
 This, together with any supplemental letter and our standard terms and conditions will include:-

-- a summary of the client's requirements and objectives - any material issues involved and the options available to the client - the scope of the firm's services and responsibilities - timescales, service levels and frequency of reporting - (where appropriate) methods of funding - (where appropriate) a cost / benefit analysis

-- the name and status of the fee earner who will be acting - the name and status of the fee earner with overall responsibility for supervision
+- a summary of the client's requirements and objectives - any material issues involved and the options available to the client - the scope of the firm's services and responsibilities - timescales, service levels and frequency of reporting - (where appropriate) methods of funding - (where appropriate) a cost / benefit analysis - the name and status of the fee earner who will be acting - the name and status of the fee earner with overall responsibility for supervision